 In order to provide you with the best care, I participate in regular clinical and peer supervision.
 If your case is reviewed, it will be done so in a completely confidential and non-identifying manner.

 What kind of training do you have?
-I have a Master of Arts (MA) in Counselling Psychology from The Adler School of Professional Psychology.
-I also have a BA in Sociology from the University of Western Ontario, and completed a Post Baccalaureate program in Counselling and Human Development at Simon Fraser University.
-I did my clinical training at the Reproductive Mental Health Program (RMH) located in the out-patient psychiatry department at St. Paul’s Hospital.
-I am a licensed counsellor registered with both the British Columbia Association of Clinical Counsellors (BCACC), and the Canadian Counselling and Psychotherapy Association (CCPA), and adhere to the professional standards and ethical codes of both.
+I have a Master of Arts (MA) in Counselling Psychology, and am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors (BCACC).
+I completed my clinical training at the Reproductive Mental Health Program (RMH) located in the out-patient psychiatry department at St. Paul’s Hospital in Vancouver, BC.
+In addition to my private practice, I work in Royal Columbian Hospital's Reproductive Mental Health Program.
 I have experience working with youth, individuals, couples, and facilitating groups, and continue to develop my skills through professional development workshops and training.
 Previous to becoming a therapist, I worked in the non-profit sector, and in the education system with students with developmental disabilities, and diverse learning needs.
 I completed the Special Education Assistant program at Capilano University.

 Working with parents of children and youth with developmental disabilities I am interested in counselling and supporting parents of children and youth with special needs.
 Along with my degree in Counselling Psychology, I have a background in Special Education, and worked for several years in the Burnaby school district as an Education Assistant.
 I have experience with working in a variety of programs (regular classrooms, pre-employment, ACCESS, behavioural programs, specialized autism programs); and with children and youth with a range of developmental disabilities, including autism, Asperger’s syndrome, Down syndrome, acquired brain injuries, physical disabilities, learning disabilities, AD/HD, challenging behaviours, and more.
 My knowledge about these disorders, and understanding of the challenges that families may face has informed my practice as a counsellor.
 I strongly believe that every parent is the expert on their own child, but I can offer support with issues directly related to parenting, or those related to depression, anxiety, stress and anger management, self-care, and communication and relationship issues.
 I am also willing to invoice to the Autism Funding Branch for counselling services.